TapLurd/TapLurd/README.md

 ## Hey There! 👋

-I'm a Computer Science student with a passion for AI, web development, and game development.
+I'm a Computer Science student - 🇵🇭 Based in the Philippines, with a passion for AI, web development, and game development.

 I enjoy building projects that help me learn new technologies and improve my problem-solving skills.